Comparative Religion

 In most Christian communities, concern for personal salvation does not materially interfere with the western tenant of continually improving the temporal world around them.
 However, in most Islamic communities, little concern for improving the temporal environment or personal space is demonstrated.

 The majority of the population of earth is either Christian or Moslem.
 The two dominant religions are locked in mortal combat at the fringes.
 To true believers in Christianity, Mohammed is a false prophet, and Islam is an unacceptable creed.
-To true believers in Islam, Christ is not the son of God, though he is accepted as a predecessor prophet to Mohammed, and Christians are waging a war against Islam that must be fiercely defended.
+To true believers in Islam, Christ is not the son of God, though he is accepted as a predecessor prophet to Mohammed, and Christians must be subjugated by force to either convert, pay a religious forbearance tax, or be killed.

 Revealed religions such as Christianity, Islam, and Judaism, have a central prophet that communicates with a deity or spiritual beings.
 Their prophet(s) are the only ones that can communicate with such supernatural beings.
 Revealed religions generally believe in divine intervention, a life after death, and a judgment day.